Back to news

 Explore your Cultural History with the Heritage Day Bucket List

-Your first port of call should be to redeem your free harbour cruise at the jetty behind the Two Oceans Aquarium.
+Your first port of call should be a harbour cruise at the jetty behind the Two Oceans Aquarium.
 Climb aboard with the whole family to travel through the Victoria and Alfred basins, rich in nautical history.
 Be sure to bring your camera, the resident Cape fur seals love to show off!

 Image source: City Sightseeing